Menu

 Section 51 of the Constitution refers to legislative powers, and states clearly that laws cannot be made for people of the 'Aboriginal race in any State'.
 The striking out of that section of the constitution, is in breach of the Constitution, in defiance of Acts of the Crown, and is unlawful.

 Section 127 stated that 'Aboriginal natives shall not be counted' in reckoning numbers of people in the Commonwealth.
-'Aboriginal Natives' were excluded from the Australian Constitution not because of discrimination, but due to recognition of the continuing Sovereignty and jurisdiction of the Sovereign Native Tribes over our lands and over ourselves.
+'Aboriginal Natives' were excluded from the Australian Constitution not because of discrimination, but due to the Crown's recognition of the continuing Sovereignty and jurisdiction of the Sovereign Native Tribes over our lands and over ourselves.

 An Act to Constitute the Commonwealth of Australia 1900, available from the Australian Government Documenting a Democracy Website, available from: http://www.foundingdocs.gov.au/resources/transcripts/cth1_doc_1900.pdf